Who invented parkour?

 First, the group named themselves Yamakasi, (sometimes spelled Yamakazi).
 Belle failed to just like the name in this it failed to reflect anything of his father’s role within the discipline.
 Many members also believed that the performance failed to demonstrate all aspects of their discipline like their values and ethics.
 Belle wanted to focus on his acting and Foucan wanted to spend longer in training or teaching.
 With pictures and videos sent to French TV shows, parkour rose in popularity.
 And with social media sites and YouTube, parkour became more known.
 Belle left the initial group and commenced to achieve success in acting using parkour to star in commercials and with roles in French films and promotions.

 Sébastien Foucan became the topic of some documentaries within the UK in the first 2000s.
 The word “freerunning” was coined during the filming of the documentary “Jump London”.
-Then in 2006, Foucan starred within the opening chase scene of the fictional character film, “Casino Royale”.
+Then in 2006, Foucan starred in the opening chase scene of the fictional character film, “Casino Royale”.
 This exposure brought parkour and freerunning out of its niche to the global stage.

 There are differences though between parkour and freerunning. consistent with Foucan’s website, Foucan was dissatisfied with parkour’s limited creativity and self-expression.
 This led him to make freerunning.
 Though similar in movements, freerunning is all about innovation and expression.
 Parkour differs in this there’s more speed and efficiency in aiming to point A to point B. Belle et al are critical in Foucan and freerunning.
 Worldwildjam.tv says that freerunning may be a mixture of parkour techniques and acrobatics to serve and impress people.